bencottier/DRL-TF2/notes/project1.md

 - Loss: pixel-wise MSE
 - With the current setup I don't expect many changes.
 It's nice that we have those TF data functions to easily switch out what the label is.
 - What about the model?
 We should either write a new class or use the reference to the decoder portion of the autoencoder.
+    - Let's subclass it
 - Should we or shouldn't we have a Dense layer to begin?
 It may not be necessary.
 But it's the easiest way to make it compatible with the current interface.
+- Testing training
+    - Loss drops to about 5% in first epoch then kinda hits a wall.
+No further improvement in second epoch.

+## 2019.12.30

+Writing divorced Decoder class

+- I think this will make things easier in the long run
 -